WEEE-Open/peracotta/README.md

 `source venv/bin/activate`
 Install the requirements in the virtual environment:
 `pip install -r requirements.txt`
+Copy and modify to your needs the .env example file into the actual .env:
+`cp .env.example .env`
 Use it.
 When you're done, exit the virtualenv with `deactivate` or simply close the terminal you were using.